 Misconceptions abound when it comes to obtaining long-term disability benefits.
 One prevalent misunderstanding is that a doctor’s note declaring you unfit for work automatically guarantees approval from the insurance company.
 Unfortunately, the reality is quite different.
 You must provide comprehensive medical information and demonstrate functional limitations that meet the definition of disability.

 Understanding how your insurance company defines “disability” is crucial to the success of your claim.
-Every long-term disability policy has its own definition of “disability.”
+Every long-term disability policy defines “disability” differently.
 Generally, this definition consists of two categories: “own occupation,” which means being unable to perform your previous occupation, and “any occupation,” which indicates an inability to perform any occupation (as long as it meets certain requirements – which are also defined by the policy.)

 Trap #5: Believing Your Policy Includes Coverage for Any Medical Condition